EliRobinson/galactic-spending/AI.md

 Appearance: The GUI should have a clean and simple design.
 Please use well known star wars colors.
 Allow a light mode and a dark mode, where the light mode is Rebel Alliance colors and the dark mode is empire colors.
 There should be a button that allows switching between light and dark modes.

 Localization: All text should be included in an en-US.ts file as keys that work with react-intl.
 In addition, attempt to make a separate localization file in Shyriiwook (the wookie language).
-You can store these files in the top level src folder in a folder called "i18n".
+You can store these files in the frontend app src folder in a folder called "l10n" in an "i18n" folder.

 Build system: I'd like the build system for this code to use Turbo, and include Husky and lint-staged with ESLint standard, Prettier standard, and prevent eslint and prettier from colliding using plugins.